choogeboom/chromathicity/doc_root/source/spaces_api.rst

 Defining New Spaces
 -------------------

-New color spaces should extend :class:`ColorSpaceDataImpl`, and use the :func:`color_space` decorator to register the name of the color space
+New color spaces should extend :class:`~chromathicity.spaces.ColorSpaceData`, and use the :func:`~chromathicity.spaces.color_space` decorator to register the name of the color space.

 .. autofunction:: chromathicity.spaces.color_space

+The easiest way to create a new color space is to extend one of the following classes, which take care of many implementation details.

+.. autoclass:: chromathicity.spaces.ColorSpaceDataImpl
+   :members:

 .. autoclass:: chromathicity.spaces.WhitePointSensitive
    :members: